Are You A Makeup Artist? Drop A Professional Line!

 Dont 4get to use your skin colour 4 powders and foundations, or do you want me to paint the picture of what u'll end up looking like?

-Do not sleep with your make up on. may cause skin irritations, rashes or smudge your couches. if you dont have a make up remover use olive oil or almond oil or tomato juices( which is an oxidant) but the best of them all is petroleum jelly (vaseline) and cotton wool. its really cool if you can achieve such great feats with cheap and readily available items and also from sharing artists like me. have fun Kiss Wink
+Do not sleep with your make up on. may cause skin irritations, rashes or smudge your couches. if you dont have a make up remover use olive oil or almond oil or tomato juices( which is an oxidant) but the best of them all is petroleum jelly (vaseline) and cotton wool. its really cool if you can achieve such great feats with cheap and readily available items and also from sharing artists like me. have fun kiss wink

 Re: Are You A Makeup Artist?
-Drop A Professional Line!
+Drop A Professional Line! by cuteporty: 5:28pm On Apr 24, 2008

 same as jazztix03

 Re: Are You A Makeup Artist?
-Drop A Professional Line!
+Drop A Professional Line! by sweetpeas: 1:46am On Apr 18, 2009

 do it urself facial scrub

-mix two cubes of sugar or 1 table spoon of grinded sugar, with a portion of close up toothpaste and 3 drops of water mix very well and rub on your face wash away after 20 mins
+mix two cubes of sugar or 1 table spoon of grinded sugar, with a portion of close up toothpaste and 3 drops of water mix very well and rub on ur face wash away after 20 mins

-notice the difference on your face
+notice the difference on ur face

 Re: Are You A Makeup Artist?
-Drop A Professional Line!
+Drop A Professional Line! by ladybam(f): 10:44am On Apr 18, 2009

 @poster